DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/9 Types/ChartLabelDisplayMode.md

 ---
 ---
 ##### shortDescription
-Allows you to rotate or stagger axis labels.
-Applies to the horizontal axis only.
+Specifies how to rotate or stagger horizontal axis labels.

 ---
 <!--